-Waller R., Waller J., Haapio H., Crag G., and Morrisseau S., (2016) Cooperation through clarity: designing simplified contracts, Journal of Strategic Contracting and Negotiation. vol 2 issue 1: 48-68.
+Robert Waller, Jenny Waller, Helena Haapio, Gary Crag, and Sandi Morrisseau (2016) Cooperation through clarity: designing simplified contracts, Journal of Strategic Contracting and Negotiation. vol 2 issue 1: 48-68.

 Reports on an innovative project to simplify business contracts by turning them from legally-framed technical documents to usable guides to managing a contract.
 The transformed documents were aimed at First Nations businesses in Canada, but have a wider application.

-Waller R. (2016) Transformational information design, in Petra Černe Oven and Cvetka Požar (eds) On Information Design.
+Robert Waller (2016) Transformational information design, in Petra Černe Oven and Cvetka Požar (eds) On Information Design.
 Ljubljana: Museum of Architecture & Design, 35-52.

 Public lecture introducing the relevance and importance of information design, and key concepts for understanding it.
 This volume represents a lecture series delivered in 2009/10 on various aspects of information design, and makes an excellent introduction to the field.

 Robert Waller (2012) Graphic literacies for a digital age: the survival of layout, The Information Society, vol 28 no 4, 236-252.

 Reviews the role of layout in text, and the influence of technology on its availability to writers and readers.
 Distinguishes between fixed, fluid, fragmented and fugitive pages, and reflects on the affordance each offers for the display of graphic argument, and for strategic reading.